Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 2. Eat at Sabio on Main

 Sabio is a unique dining experience with specialized and traditional dishes made for sharing.
 The elegant, yet vibrant atmosphere only lends to the experience.
-Sabio on Main has an incredible full bar with an award-winning wine menu and signature cocktails.
+Sabio on Main has an incredible full bar with an award-winning wine menu and signature cocktails, making it one of the best restaurants in the Bay Area for foodies seeking global flavors.

 Image courtesy of Sabio on Main